 To fulfill my vow to visit all the travel destinations in Ghana and beyond, I made a trip to Mole National Park and its environment in the Savannah Region of Ghana.
 Thanks to Phils travel services for the wonderful tour itinerary.
 The tour was very amazing as Phils has a lot to offer for everyone.

-My journey started from Kumasi via Accra on Africa World Airlines with with 3 other colleagues who also love traveling.
-We left by flight from Kumasi to Accra, And then from Accra, to Tamale.
+My journey started from Kumasi via Accra on Africa World Airlines with 3 other colleagues who also love traveling.
+We left by flight from Kumasi to Accra, And then from Accra to Tamale.
 Talking about Africa World Airlines services in a minute, I was offered the best of services.
 The staff acted professionally right from Kumasi Airport through to Tamale.
-The cabin crew from Kumasi were amazing too.
+The cabin crews from Kumasi were amazing too.

 Before the trip, I had booked a car that could take us from Tamale Airport to Mole National Park.
 So, as soon as I got my bags, we boarded the car and it took us straight to Mole.
 On our way, we made a city tour, thanks to our driver James.
 I didn’t know Tamale have such rich culture.